techquest/api-jam/README.md

 * Package your request to QuickTeller
 * Send your request (See **Send Transaction** documentation [here] (https://confluence.interswitch.com/confluence/api/quickteller-service-interface/send-bill-payment-transaction))
 * Process the response from QuickTeller

+##How are sensitive data (Payment Instrument e.g Card PAN, Card PIN, CVV, Expiry Date) sent in the API?
+In cases where Customer sensitive data are required to compelte transactons, Interswitch has secure ways to send these data over the wire.
+Please see **_Ho do I create Interswitch Secure Data_** and **_How do I create Interswitch Auth Data_** for more info.

+##When do I use Secure Data and Auth Data?
+The documentation for each API specifies which to use.

+##How do I create Interswitch Secure Data?
+Some Interswitch API requires sensitive data to be encrypted in a certain way.
+Interswitch Secure Data SDK will do this for you.
+See documentation here.
+See sample code [here] (https://github.com/techquest/java-isw-api-utility-sample).

+##How do I create Interswitch Auth Data?
+Some Interswitch API requires sensitive data to be encrypted in a certain way.
+Interswitch Auth Data SDK will do this for you.
+See documentation [here] (https://confluence.interswitch.com/confluence/api/payment-api-security/authdata).
+See sample code [here] (https://github.com/techquest/java-isw-api-utility-sample).